 Our Healthy Start Programming

-ACTION Global Health Advocacy Partnership works with grassroots organizations all around the world to advance nutrition programs, food security, clean water access, and other forms of effective, scalable aid to communities in need.
+ACTION Global Health Advocacy Partnership works with locally rooted organizations all around the world to advance nutrition and vaccine programs, food security and clean water access, and other forms of effective, scalable aid to communities in need.

 Tackling stunting, reducing waste

 In 2018, 5.3 million children died under the age of five, and almost half of these deaths can be attributed to undernutrition.
 The world is off-track to meet nutrition goals, and the COVID-19 pandemic exacerbates this issue.
 Shocks to nutrition will increase vulnerability to illnesses, which, in the long-term, reduce chances to escape poverty cycles and may halt economic growth.

 Urgent action, including new and increased financial resources for nutrition, is essential.
 We must invest in evidence-based and measurable nutrition actions that we know are cost-effective, save the most lives, and are most sustainable.
 We must also build nutrition into universal health coverage (UHC) plans and programs because nutrition is key to so many other health issues.

 The Decade of Vaccines (2011–20) has achieved significant progress for vaccine introductions, but vaccine introductions alone do not save lives.
 To address urgent equity challenges and leave no one behind in immunization, we in the global health community must innovate to reach further and do things more efficiently and sustainably.